shkim20105/wfw_release/README.md

 ## Welcome
 This is for Water Footprint World Release.
 You can download water footprint world window and android version.
 We have a plan to open our source.
-Please visit our AqUS and leave your idea on the development of this App. https://www.facebook.com/AqUs-112367507340815
+Please visit our AqUS and leave your idea on the development of this App.
+Let's all work together for saving earth.
+https://www.facebook.com/AqUs-112367507340815

 ## Developers
 Main Developer : Seung-Hyeon Kim, So-Yoon Moon,